AbdulSaleh/dimension-reduction-vae/README.md

 </p>
 </p>

+### Dimension Reduction

 VAEs are effective at encoding and reconstructing the data while smoothing over and correcting small details (such as the broken loop in the 6).
+The top images are the inputs and the bottom images are the reconstructions.

 <p float="left" align="middle">
   <img src="https://github.com/AbdulSaleh/dimension-reduction-vae/blob/master/images/reconstruction_30.png" width="35%" height="35%" />